Step inside the data.

 Constellations

-Groups of AI brands (Anthropic, OpenAI, Google, DeepSeek).
+Groups of AI brands (Anthropic, OpenAI, Google, xAI).
 Shows we don't lean on any one company.

 Outer satellites

 Each connected domain the Council serves.
-Active ones pulse copper; queued ones hold dim.
-Anonymized by design — the graph is the substrate, not a list of products.
+Active ones pulse bright; queued ones hold dim.
+Anonymized by design: the graph is the substrate, not a list of products.

 Try a real question through the Council